Attention Deficit Hyperactivity Disorder: What Is ADHD?

 ADHD cannot be cured.
 But many of the symptoms that interfere with functioning and cause distress can be controlled.
 Treatment for ADHD often includes a combination of medication and various psychosocial therapies.

 Medication: Certain medications called stimulants may be used to help control hyperactivity and impulsive behavior and increase attention span.
 Commonly used stimulants include:

-Sometimes stimulant drugs have worrisome side effects for children.
+Sometimes stimulant drugs have worrisome side effects for children or may be inappropriate if there is untreated drug abuse.
 In that case, nonstimulant medications such as Intuniv or Strattera may be prescribed for children with ADHD who are older than 6.